 Academically, Dr. Leon received his Bachelor of Music (B.M.) at Florida International University, a Master of Music (M.M.) at the University of Miami Frost School of Music with a joint-full scholarship from the Studio Music/Jazz department, and his Doctor of Musical Arts (D.M.A.) in Performance and Pedagogy at the University of Colorado Boulder College of Music.

-As an educator, Dr. Jose Leonardo Leon serves as the Applied Professor of Trombone at Florida Atlantic University Department of Music and the Florida Gulf Coast University Bower School of Music, the Trombone Artist-in-Residence at the Alexander W. Dreyfoos School of the Arts, and a Music History and Appreciation faculty at Broward College in Florida where he is eager to impart the most relevant and cutting-edge curriculum for aspiring creative young trombone players and potential entrepreneurs who wish to positively-enrich societies through the power of music!
+As an educator, Dr. Jose Leonardo Leon serves as the Applied Professor of Trombone at Florida Atlantic University Department of Music, the Trombone Artist-in-Residence at the Alexander W. Dreyfoos School of the Arts, and a Music History and Appreciation faculty at Broward College in Florida where he is eager to impart the most relevant and cutting-edge curriculum for aspiring creative young trombone players and potential entrepreneurs who wish to positively-enrich societies through the power of music!

 This biography is to be produced without any changes, omissions or additions unless particularly authorized by the artist's management.
 Various bios can be downloaded on the CV/Press page.

 "Re: Joyce, Opus B, a showpiece for bass trombone, is based on James Joyce’s Finnegan’s Wake, even including a drinking song from the novel in a central episode.
 The electronics that substituted for the orchestral part did not really do justice to the churning instrumental timbres.
 Still, you had to love the growls, muted wails and crackling roars Jose Leonardo Leon drew from the instrument, devilishly conceived by Sleeper.
 With a capital soloist like Leon and a full orchestra, this work could be a real crowd pleaser"